Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsubsection{Ground-state energy and excitation gap}

 Figure~\ref{fig:E0gapu4} shows the ground-state energy per site $E_0/M$ and the excitation gap $\Delta E = E_1 - E_0$ (inset) as functions of $V$.
-For both lattices, $E_0/M$ rises monotonically as $V$ increases, reflecting the positive energy cost of placing electrons on neighboring sites.
-The $3\times4$ system retains a nearly constant finite gap ($\Delta E\simeq0.35$-$0.40$), implying a robust insulating phase stabilized by the on-site interaction.
-In contrast, the $4\times4$ cluster exhibits a striking non-monotonic $\Delta E$: the gap collapses near $V\simeq0.6$, remains nearly zero up to $V\simeq1.4$, and partially reopens for larger $V$.
-This $V$-driven gap closing points to a correlation-induced reorganization of low-energy charge states, an incipient charge-order instability or a finite-size analogue of a metal-insulator transition.
+For both lattices, $E_0/M$ increases monotonically with $V$, reflecting the increasing energy cost associated with nearest-neighbor repulsion.
+The $3\times4$ system retains a finite and relatively weakly varying excitation gap ($\Delta E \simeq 0.35$–$0.40$), indicating a stable insulating regime across the explored range of $V$.
+In contrast, the $4\times4$ cluster exhibits a pronounced non-monotonic behavior: the gap decreases rapidly with increasing $V$, reaching a minimum around $V \approx 0.6$–$0.8$, and then gradually increases again for larger $V$.
+This suppression of the excitation gap over intermediate values of $V$ implies the presence of low-energy excitation arising from charge fluctuations.
+This behavior reflects crossover associated with competing interactions and enhanced charge fluctuations within a finite-size system.
+Finite-size scaling behavior of the excitation gap has been examined in Appendix \ref{FSSU4}.